 Bangernomics: Why we saved this 1990s’ Renault Clio

-You may deem the first-gen Clio unworthy of your time – but if you delve in, you’ll find even the basic model offers substantial merit – which is why our staff writer bought one for £75!
+You may deem the first-generation Renault Clio unworthy of your time – but if you delve in, you’ll find even the basic model offers substantial merit – which is why our staff writer bought one for £75!

 Some cars have unfairly almost disappeared from Britain’s highways.
 Whether they were swallowed by the Government’s infamous scrappage scheme, or driven into the ground by heinous custodians thrilled with access to yet another unappreciated, and therefore cheap, modern classic, the likes of early yet charismatic basic Peugeot 205s and Vauxhall Novas have been all but wiped from the road.